efrantar/rob-twophase/README.md

 * Considerably faster solving performance by less table decomposition and proper elimination of redundant maneuvers in QT-modes.
 * Significantly faster initial table generation (also through better coordinates).
 * Much better utilization of high thread-counts via the `-s` parameter.
-* Return more than solution with `-n`.
+* Return more than one solution with `-n`.
 * Automatically compress QT-mode solutions back to HT using the `-c` option.
 * Cleaner code by major refactoring and elimination of questionable "optimizations".

 ## Usage

 The easiest way to use `rob-twophase` is to use the small interactive CMD-utility that it compiles to via `make`.
 Interfacing with this tool via pipes to STDIN/STDOUT should be more than sufficient for most applications (this is also what I do for my own robots).
-If you want to interface with it directly in C++ best have a look at `src/main.cpp` to see how to use the internal solver eninge.
+If you want to interface with it directly in C++ best have a look at `src/main.cpp` to see how to use the internal solver engine.
 The solving mode needs to be selected during compile time via compiler-flags (both for efficiency but also simplicity reasons).
-Simply add them to `CPPFLAGS` if you are using the provided `makefile`. `-DQT` solves in the quarter-turn metric (only 90-degree moves), `-DAX` in the axial metric (opposite faces can be manipulated at the same time) and `-DF5` uses only 5-faces (never turning the B-face).
+Simply add them to `CPPFLAGS` if you are using the provided `makefile`. `-DQT` solves in the quarter-turn metric (only 90-degree moves), `-DAX` in the axial metric (opposite faces can be manipulated at the same time) and `-DF5` uses only 5 faces (never turning the B-face).
 All three of those flags can be combined arbitrarily.

 The CMD-program provides the following options:

 * `-c` (default OFF): Compress solutions to AXHT.
 This is especially useful when solving in AXQT as properly merging move sequences like `D (U D)` is not entirely trivial without having all the proper move definitions at the ready.

-* `-l` (default -1): Maximum solutions length.
+* `-l` (default -1): Maximum solution length.
 The search will stop once a solution of at most this length is found.
 With `-1` the solver will simply search for the full time-limit and eventually return the best solution found.

 * `-m` (default 10): Time-limit in milliseconds.